Scan time: 2-3 minutes / Read time: 3-5 minutes

 Post what you're figuring out this week, rough edges and all.

-Dev films a 60-second clip from his living room floor.
+Dev films a rough 60-second clip for his channel, from his living room floor.

-Just him testing a hip stretch that finally helped.
+Just him testing a hip stretch on the desk stiffness his viewers feel too.

 🔁 Step 2 — Turn each day's learning into a small post.